VaibhavSharma08/pod-96-manymanifolds/README.md

 #### Data Description

+#### Acknowledgements

+The project members express their gratitude to the entire NMA team for making and conducting the Neuromatch Academy 2020.
+A special thanks to our Mentor [Jason Ritt](https://vivo.brown.edu/display/jritt).
+And last but not the least our TA [Shagun Ajmera](https://scholar.google.com/citations?user=Kr9Y0eMAAAAJ&hl=en)

-This project was done as part of [Neuromatch Academy] July 13-31 2020
+This project was done as part of [Neuromatch Academy](https://www.neuromatchacademy.org) July 13-31 2020

 Project Code and Data Archive under MIT Licence.
 2020